What Paula and Trouper taught me

 For the next 13 years we had the pleasure of Trouper becoming a part of our family.
 He became a rather spoiled and pampered pooch.
 Vacations were postponed and we often favored being at home with him than being out with humans.

 Flash forward.
 Paula is diagnosed with 4th stage lung cancer.
 She had been battling the disease for almost a year when one night she took a fall and broke her pelvis.
-She had to stay at the hospital for 5 weeks trying to manage her pain.
+She had to stay at the hospital for five weeks trying to manage her pain.
 Trouper started to get separation anxiety and would bark when left alone in the apartment.
 Neighbors complained.
 Apartment management put us on notice.
 So now there was additional pressure to find people who could watch Trouper while I did hospital visits.
-Sometimes he would go to doggy day care.
+Sometimes he would stay at doggy day care.
 Fees were mounting.
 He was not happy.

 I had a decision to make.
-Paula’s illness and the thought of having to kennel a sick dog made the decision a little easier.
+Because of Paula’s illness and the thought of having to kennel a sick dog made the decision a little easier.
 So Trouper sacrificed himself for the situation.
 In baseball parlance‚ Trouper took one for the team.
 I don’t mean to say that Trouper developed a life threatening illness to help things move forward.
 But I recognize the synchronicity.

 I was to bring him back to the vets later that day.
 Trouper did not seem ill at all.
 His tail was wagging as I took him to the park and we had hot dogs and a big plate of chicken and rice from a vendor.
 His last meal.

 Trouper allowed me to look for the light in a dark situation.
 I can now spend more time with Paula.
 This was another lesson he taught me.
-I thank you Trouper for your gifts and for Paula for bringing him into my life.
+I thank you Trouper for your gifts and for Paula for bringing you into my life.